Sanchari Vijay: Career

 Vijay as a transgender character in Naanu Avanalla...Avalu, which won him the Best Actor Award at the 62nd National Film Awards.

 Vijay made his debut in films with the 2011 Kannada film Rangappa Hogbitna.
-It was followed by a minor role in Rama Rama Raghu Rama, before he received recognition for his performance in Dasavala in which he played a disabled boy.
+He received recognition for his performance in his next film Dasavala in which he played a disabled boy.
 Shyam Prasad S. of Bangalore Mirror wrote, "...Vijay is undoubtedly the best performer.
 He is unbelievably real in the role and deserves all the praise."
 He was later cast in Oggarane (2014) and as lead actor subsequently in Harivu (2014).
 In Harivu, he played a farmer who travels to Bangalore and struggles to treat his terminally-ill son.

 In Naanu Avanalla...Avalu (2015), his portrayal of a transgender person won him the Best Actor Award at the 62nd National Film Awards.
 With the award win, Vijay became the third actor after M. V. Vasudeva Rao and Charuhasan to win the National Award for Best Actor for performing in a Kannada film.
 At the same awards, Harivu won the award for Best Feature Film in Kannada.

 In Nathicharami (2018), a film that explores a widow's sexuality, Vijay played Suresh, a middle-aged man, a character with "two very different shades", troubled by an unhappy marriage.
 In Krishna Tulasi (2018), he played a visually impaired tourist guide.
 A Sharadhaa of the New Indian Express called it one of his "best performance" and wrote, "He clearly gets into the character of a blind man in love, delivering a powerful performance."
 The News Minute wrote, "Sanchari Vijay pulls off a strong performance, capturing the texture of a variety of emotions."
 In Aatakkuntu Lekkakkilla (2019), Vijay played a schizophrenia patient who suspects his wife of infidelity.
 In commercial films 6ne Maili (2018) and Gentleman (2020), he played a cop.

 Vijay's upcoming releases include Melobba Mayavi, a film based on organized crime in the coastal Karnataka region.

 In Taledanda, he plays Kunnegowda, a boy obsessed with trees and plants, belonging to the Soliga tribe of South Karnataka.
 In the psychological thriller Phirangipura, he portrays three different shades depicting a person's transition from childhood to old age as he travels from Bengaluru to Rajasthan.
 His Puksatte Lifu, "realistic look at life around us", directed by Aravind Kuplikar, completed filming in 2019.